 Sign up for the GreenShorts Mentor Program

 Greenshorts Mentor Program: Pairing UCLA and high school students

 High School students are invited to join the GreenShorts mentoring project.
 Get paired with a UCLA mentor and work with experts on developing your film.
-Students will expand their science network and improve their skills on filmmaking.
+Students will expand their science network and improve their skills in filmmaking.
 Students can sign up individually or as a group.
 All group members must submit an application.
 Groups will be partners with one UCLA mentor.
-Our first event is November 16th from 9am-2pm at UCLA.
+Our first event is was December 7th, 2019 from 8:30 am-3:00 pm at UCLA.

-We are looking for UCLA student mentors to provide remote mentoring for student’s environmental science films.
-Mentors will play a vital role in developing students science backing for their films and network.
+UCLA student mentors will provide remote mentoring for student’s environmental science films.
+Mentors will play a vital role in developing students’ science backing for their films and network.
 We are partnering with 826la.org and MY HERO Project to host two workshops next year on script/storyboard and video production.
-We will be hosting an orientation on Thursday, Oct.
-17, 2019 in the La Kretz Hall, Large Conference room from 4pm-6pm.

 Learn about film production

 - The MY HERO Project: Digital Filmmaking & Media Arts Resources

 - Creating video with iPhone

 - The Scientist Videographer

 Awards & Prizes